 It’s no secret that not everyone fits into the traditional four-year college degree plan.
 Career paths are evolving, and we’re determined to provide resources for every possible turn after high school graduation.

 The GVTC Foundation offers up to $50,000 in scholarships each year, divvied up four ways:

 Any high school graduating seniors who live in a household that subscribes to one or more of GVTC’s services/products is eligible to apply!

 And you guessed it.
 Each scholarship requires at least one recommendation letter to be considered.
 But don’t let that scare you!
-The time you invest now to secure scholarship recommendation letters is also a literal invest into your future - one both you and your parents will be grateful for down the road.
+The time you invest now to secure scholarship recommendation letters is also a literal investment into your future - one both you and your parents will be grateful for down the road.